lynch16/climate-tracker-cli-gem/sped.md

 Specs:
 - [x] Have a CLI for interfacing with the application - run cli through ./bin/climate_tracker
 - [x] Pull data from an external source - pulls data from the NOAA Climate API
-- [x] Implement both list and detail views - User can select to either display average monthly temperatures for a chosen date across the New England States (list) or make a comparision between two chosen dates to calculate the percentage change in average monthly temperatures (detail)
+- [x] Implement both list and detail views - User can display a list of the supported states from NOAA and then select to show an average monthly temperature for a given date.
+The user can also optionally perform a comparision of the change in average temperatures between two dates.